Moon: Names and etymology

+Classification

+The International Astronomical Union (IAU) calls Earth's satellite "the Moon", with a capital "M".
+Other natural satellites of planets are called 'moons', with a lower-case "m".

+The Moon has historically been identified as a classical planet, in the original sense of a wandering object in the sky.
+When Galileo discovered satellites orbiting Jupiter, he named them 'moons' because, like the Moon, they can be considered planets orbiting another planet.
+Some experts hold to a geophysical definition that classifies moons as planets that orbit the Sun while incidentally orbiting another planet.

+In a heliocentric frame of reference the Moon orbits the Sun, perturbed by Earth.
+This has led some scientists to argue that the Moon could be identified as a planet, both historically and qualitatively, adding that its mass would be enough to clear its orbit around the Sun if it were on its own.
+Some have suggested that this implies that the Earth–Moon system is a double planet.
+The International Astronomical Union standards organization has no definition for planets in a binary system, or for what constitutes a double planet system, but most scientists agree that this would require the Moon-Earth barycenter to be outside of Earth, which it is not.

 Natural history

 Formation

 This not-to-scale animation shows (in an Earth and Sun stationary rotating frame of reference) the formation of the Moon through the collision of the hypothetical Mars-sized planet named Theia with Earth.
 After orbiting for tens of millions of years at the L_{4} Lagrange point as an Earth-trojan, Theia's orbit comes in "loops" finally too close to Earth.

 Isotope dating of lunar samples suggests the Moon formed around 50 million years after the origin of the Solar System.
 Historically, several formation mechanisms have been proposed, but none satisfactorily explains the features of the Earth–Moon system.
 A fission of the Moon from Earth's crust through centrifugal force would require too great an initial rotation rate of Earth.
 Gravitational capture of a pre-formed Moon depends on an unfeasibly extended atmosphere of Earth to dissipate the energy of the passing Moon.
 A co-formation of Earth and the Moon together in the primordial accretion disk does not explain the depletion of metals in the Moon.
 None of these hypotheses can account for the high angular momentum of the Earth–Moon system.

 The prevailing theory is that the Earth–Moon system formed after a giant impact of a Mars-sized body (named Theia) with the proto-Earth.
 The oblique impact blasted material into orbit about the Earth and the material accreted and formed the Moon just beyond the Earth's Roche limit of ~2.56 Earth radius.